Wunkolo/qAverageColor/README.md

 Speedup: 2.628236
 ```

-With [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) this algorithm can be updated to process **8** pixels a time, then **4** pixels a time before resorting to the serial algorithm for unaligned data.
+With [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) this algorithm can be updated to process **8** pixels a time, then **4** pixels a time before resorting to the serial algorithm for unaligned data(there will only be 7 or less unaligned pixels, think [greedy algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm)).
 With much larger **256-bit** vectors, all four 64-bit accumulators can reside within a single AVX2 register.
-Though, AVX2 is almost just an alias for two regular 128-bit SSE registers, meaning cross-lane(shuffling elements across the full width of a 256-bit register, rather than just within the upper and lower 128-bit halfs) can be tricky.
-A solution to this is to shuffle first within the 128-bit lanes, and then using a cross-lane shuffle to further unpack the channels into continuous values before computing a `_mm256_sad_epu8` on each of the four 64-bit lanes.
+Though, AVX2's massive 256-bit vector-registers is almost just an alias for two regular 128-bit SSE registers from before with the additional benefit of being able to compactly handle two 128-bit registers with 1 instruction.
+This also means that cross-lane arithmetic(shuffling elements across the full width of a 256-bit register, rather than staying within the upper and lower 128-bit halfs) can be tricky as crossing the 128-bit boundary needs some special attention.
+A solution to this is to shuffle first within the upper and lower 128-bit lanes, and then using a much larger cross-lane shuffle to further unpack the channels into continuous values before computing a `_mm256_sad_epu8` on each of the four 64-bit lanes.

 ```cpp
 // Vector of four 64-bit accumulators for Red,Green,Blue, and Alpha